SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Inspector/Inspector.md

 An Inspector is a tool that is used to look and interact with objects.
 In Pharo, inspecting an object means opening this tool and interacting with your object.
 It is a key tool for developing in Pharo.
-It allows one to navigate the object structure, look at the state of the variables, modify their state, or send message.
+It allows one to navigate the object structure, look at the state of the variables, modify their state, or send messages.
 An inspector can show other information and you can also extend it to display the information that is best suited for you.
 This is what we will see in this chapter.